VuBacktracking/Deep-Neural-Network-Vietnamese-Student-Feedback-Sentiment-Analysis/README.md

 ___
 ## Future Work
 * Using Bi-LSTM to increase the accuracy.
-* Using modern models such as PhoBERT, RoBERTa, or GPT-2, GPT-3 and fine tuning to improve the Accuracy.
+* Using modern models such as PhoBERT, RoBERTa, or GPT-2, GPT-3 and fine-tuning to improve the Accuracy.
 * Comparison between the above models.
+* Solve the Text Classification (Topics) problem for the dataset by the above models.